Education and Training Qualifications – AET VS CET

 Through our online learning system, you will have access to many resources to help you with your course, such as training videos; directed research demonstrations; and audio podcasts.
 You will, of course, be guided by qualified teachers and will have unlimited access to a team of dedicated tutors and assessors.
 If you’re not great with IT/computers don’t worry – we can provide one to one, on screen support to help you improve these skills too.
 It’s all part of the package!

 And now, the cost aspect.
-Again, you can pay in full for the CET course or you can pay in instalments.
+Again, you can pay in full for the Level 4 Certificate in Education and Training or you can pay in instalments.